 - It may be that you have to use the master search functionality to find the historic guardian profile with the email address in, for example, if the student left 4 years ago but the work email address is still in the child's guardian profile.

 - To use the master search, you can click on the small arrow which appears next to the search bar when you type in a name.
-You’ll then be taken to the search results page, and if you select All Results from the left-hand menu, you’ll be able to see historic profiles.
+You’ll then be taken to the search results page, where you’ll be able to see historic profiles.
 Here is an article that explains more about this feature.

 2. We have duplicate profiles, or historic staff members showing as current staff